rally-dfs/rly-network-mobile-sdk/README.md

 # rly-network-mobile-sdk

-An SDK to make working with token economies as easy as credit cards
+An SDK to make working with mobile wallets easy

 ## Installation